BartoszCichecki/LenovoLegionToolkit/README.md

 ### Boot Logo

-On Gen 6 and 7 laptops, it is possible to change the boot logo (the default "Legion" image you see at boot).
+On some laptops, it is possible to change the boot logo (the default "Legion" image you see at boot).
 Boot logo is *not* stored in UEFI - it is stored on the UEFI partition on boot drive.
 When setting custom boot logo, LLT conducts basic checks, like resolution, image format and calculates a checksum to ensure compatibility.
 However, the real verification happens on the next boot.
 UEFI will attempt to load the image from UEFI partition and show it.
 If that fails for whatever reason, default image will be used.
 Exact criteria, except for resolution and image format, are not known and some images might not be shown.
 In this case, try another image, edited with different image editor.

 ### Running programs or scripts from actions